feppele/dba76b5e-d09a-442d-a871-51793488dd50/README.md

 2. npm install (to install node_modules which are not in the repo)

-3. nem run start (to start the App)
+3. npm run start (to start the App)

 Have fun :)